Restorative Justice Events at WIHEA

 Below you can find information, resources and recordings for all of them.

 Restorative Justice in Higher Education Learning Circle

-Led by Dr Jane Bryan (Law) and Dr Imogen Davies (WMS), this Learning Circle aims to:
+Led by Dr Jane Bryan (Law) Dr Imogen Davies (WMS) and Dr Amanda Wilson (Law), this Learning Circle aims to:

 - Explore how Restorative Justice works in other institutions (within and outside of HE)